 To learn more, visit Styling the Events Page.

 When a visitor clicks an event, the event will appear on its own page with the full description.
-You can enable share buttons and export links to Google Calendar or iCal in the Style Editor.
+You can enable share buttons and export links to Google Calendar or iCal in the Site Styles panel.

 Events Pages vs. Calendar Blocks

 The Events Page and the Calendar Block can both display upcoming events on your site, but each one works a little differently.

 Add an Events Page

 - In the Home Menu, click Pages, then click the + icon.

 To learn more, visit Adding pages to your navigation.